HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 #### Refresh Table Data

-Click the refresh icon (Refresh Icon) at the top right of the table browser.
+Click the refresh icon at the top right of the table browser.

 #### Automatically Refresh Table Data

-Toggle the auto switch (Auto Toggle Switch) at the top right of the table brower.
+Toggle the auto switch at the top right of the table browser.
 The table data will now automatically refresh every 15 seconds.
 Filters and pages will remain set for refreshed data.